 Senior Grassroots Organizer

-Hafter has also served as a human rights accompanier with the Network in Solidarity with the People of Guatemala and as a community organizer with the Minnesota Coalition for the Homeless.
-She has a bachelor’s degree from Mount Holyoke College and a master’s in public health from the University of Arizona.
+She has a bachelor’s degree from Mount Holyoke College and a master’s degree in Public Health from the University of Arizona.

 hhafter @ uusc.org